seiszhang/ucerf3-etas-results/2019_08_28-ComCatM7p1_ci38457511_ShakeMapSurfaces_Log10_k_2p2833_p1p2434_c0p0102/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/01/27 13:08:47 UTC, 205.4 days after the simulation start time.
+Last updated at 2020/02/03 21:33:31 UTC, 7 months after the simulation start time.

-Total matching ComCat events found: 2196
+Total matching ComCat events found: 2200

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*